Quantum cryptography compatible with noisy intermediate-scale quantum devices based on Parrondo dynamics in discrete-time quantum walks: Parrondo's Paradox-based Quantum cryptographic protocols

 \subsection{Algorithm}

 Periodic walks on cyclic graphs generated via DTQW can be exploited to design a quantum cryptographic protocol~\cite{Vlachao}.
-The protocol uses the public key generation scheme for a secure encryption-decryption mechanism based on Parrondo's Paradox.
-Herein, we provide the steps required to execute a secure encryption-decryption of a message on arbitrary cyclic graphs. \\ \textbf{1.
+The protocol uses a public-key generation scheme for a secure encryption-decryption mechanism based on Parrondo's Paradox.
+Herein, we provide the steps required to execute a secure encryption-decryption of a message on arbitrary cyclic graphs. \\ Before the execution of the protocol, the communicating parties, Alice (receiver) and Bob (sender), are assumed to share a private key ($PvK$) consisting of the set $\{W, G, t, l, x\}$, specifying the time steps required, the initial state of the walker and the associated coin parameters, the evolution operators $W$ and $G$ such that $GW^t = I$ generate the Parrondo sequence, that yield the periodic quantum walk dynamics.
+This pre-shared information acts as the decryption and authentication key, while the chaotic public-key state is transmitted through the communication channel.\\ \textbf{1.
 Generating a chaotic public key.} If Bob intends to send a message $k \in \{0,1,2,...K-1\}$ to Alice, where $k$ is the vertex of the $K$-cyclic graph, then Alice first generates a public key based on the chaotic unitary operator $W$ and the initial state of the walker $\ket{l}\ket{x}$ as, where $W$ is the time evolution unitary operator that yields chaotic quantum walks on an $K$-cycle graph, and $\ket{x}$ is the initial position state, while $\ket{l}$ is the initial coin state of the walker.
 Alice sends the public key, $\ket{\Phi_{PK}}$, to Bob.\\ \textbf{2.
 Message Encryption.} Bob encodes the message $k$ via, where $I$ is the identity operator defined in the coin space and $T_k = \sum_{i = 0}^{K-1}\ket{(i+k)\text{ mod }K}\bra{i}$ similar to the shift operator described in Eq.~(\ref{e2}) which acts only on the position state, $\ket{x}$ thus, \\ \textbf{3.
-Message Decryption.} Alice now decrypts the message by applying the Parrondo sequence $G = W^{T-t}$ on $\ket{\Phi(k)}$ with $GW^t = W^T = I$.
+Message Decryption.} Alice now decrypts the message by applying the Parrondo sequence $G$ on $\ket{\Phi(k)}$ with $GW^t = I$.
 Here, it is essential that $[W, T_k] = 0$~\cite{Vlachao}, such that the periodicity condition emerging out of the Parrondo sequence can be satisfied.
 Further, Alice performs a measurement, $M = \sum_{i=0}^{K-1} I \otimes \ket{i}\bra{i}$ and receives the message $k'$.
 The original message can be recovered via